btc-z/btc-z.github.io/docs/index.md

 ### Malthusian Delusion

-> "You can never step in the same river twice." - Heraclitus
+> "You can never step in the same river twice."
+>
+> \- Heraclitus

 Malthusian thinking dictates that an uncontrolled population would eventually outpace the ability of Earth to produce resources,  leading to war, famine, and death.
 Yet, no raw material in all human history has ever run out.
 Even the rarest metal on earth, gold, has an annual production rate that has been ever-increasing for thousands of years.
 It is perhaps the biggest mistake for mankind to think that resources are scarce, the only thing that is scarce to human civilization is time, that is pure human time towards producing the resources.

 Why is the idea that "resource is scarce and will eventually run out" so persistent and deeply ingrained?
 Beyond humans' survival instinct and natural tendency to distaste material reduction, few people examine the underlying assumptions of Malthusianism.
-With a moderate amount of geology knowledge and logic, one can realize that scarcity is a function of human production time towards that resource and technological advancements to mine this resource.
+With a moderate amount of geology knowledge and logic, one can realize that scarcity is a function of two inputs: human time of producing the resource and technological advancements to mine this resource.

 ### A bit of Geology